barrelstrength/sprout-docs/docs/forms/default-form-templates.md

+---
+date: 2018-06-25
+description: Sprout Forms comes with two Form Templates and one Email Template.
+We keep the defaults as simple and un-opinionated as we can.
+---

 # Default Form Templates

 Sprout Forms comes with two Form Templates and one Email Template.
 We keep the defaults as simple and un-opinionated as we can.
 You can style the default templates as you see fit or update the templates for your particular project.
 Forms and Notification Emails are fully customizable.